-During the six-month period ended June 30, 2009, we used \$192 million of net cash in investing activities as compared to \$154 million of net cash used in investing activities during the six months ended June 30, 2008.
+During the nine-month period ended September 30, 2009, we used \$287 million of net cash in investing activities as compared to \$154 million of net cash used in investing activities during the six months ended June 30, 2008.

-During the first six months of 2009, we used \$192 million of net cash in investing activities as follows:
+During the first nine months of 2009, we used \$287 million of net cash in investing activities as follows:

-• spent \$183 million to finance capital expenditures related to the following: (i) construction costs related to the newly constructed Palmdale Regional Medical Center, a 171-bed acute care hospital in Palmdale, California that is scheduled to be completed and opened during the second quarter of 2010; (ii) construction costs related to a major expansion of the emergency, imaging and women's services at our Southwest Healthcare System hospitals located in Riverside County, California;

-- (iii) construction costs related to a newly constructed 220-bed replacement acute care hospital in Denison, Texas that is scheduled to be completed and opened in late 2009; (iv) construction costs related to a new patient tower at Summerlin Hospital Medical Center located in Las Vegas, Nevada; (v) construction costs related to multiple projects in process to add capacity to our busiest behavioral health facilities, and; (vi) capital expenditures for equipment, renovations and new projects at various existing facilities, and; - spent \$9 million to acquire a 72-bed behavioral health facility located in Louisville, Colorado.
+- spent \$279 million to finance capital expenditures related to the following: (i) construction costs related to the newly constructed Palmdale Regional Medical Center, a 171-bed acute care hospital in Palmdale, California that is scheduled to be completed and opened during the second quarter of 2010; (ii) construction costs related to a major expansion of the emergency, imaging and women's services at our Southwest Healthcare System hospitals located in Riverside County, California; (iii) construction costs related to a newly constructed 220-bed replacement acute care hospital in Denison, Texas that is scheduled to be completed and opened in late 2009; (iv) construction costs related to a new patient tower at Summerlin Hospital Medical Center located in Las Vegas, Nevada; (v) construction costs related to multiple projects in process to add capacity to our busiest behavioral health facilities, and; (vi) capital expenditures for equipment, renovations and new projects at various existing facilities, and; - spent \$9 million to acquire a 72-bed behavioral health facility located in Louisville, Colorado.

-During the first six months of 2008, we used \$154 million of net cash in investing activities as follows:
+During the first nine months of 2008, we used \$223 million of net cash in investing activities as follows:

-- spent \$156 million to finance capital expenditures at our facilities, including construction costs related to Centennial Hills Hospital Las Vegas, Nevada which was completed and opened during the first quarter of 2008, a new 171-bed acute care hospital located in Palmdale, California that is scheduled to be completed and opened in 2009, and a major expansion to our Southwest Healthcare System hospitals located in Wildomar and Murrieta, California, and; - \$2 million of other net cash provided by operating activities including proceeds received in connection with the sale of real property of a behavioral health facility in Alaska.
+- spent \$240 million to finance capital expenditures at our facilities, including construction costs related to Centennial Hills Hospital in Las Vegas, Nevada which was completed and opened during the first quarter of 2008, a new 171-bed acute care hospital located in Palmdale, California, and a major expansion to our Southwest Healthcare System located in California; - received \$33 million of proceeds from the sale of assets including the sale of our ownership interest in a third-party provider of supply chain services to various healthcare organizations and the sale of certain real property assets; - spent \$15 million on the acquisition of a behavioral health care facility, and; - spent \$1 million on other combined net investing activities.